drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Emulator Parameters (Example):** <br>
 **Fullscreen Parameter:** <br>

-This emulator is available for Windows-x64.
+This emulator is available for Windows-x64.<br>
+You can download this emulator on the [Official Website](https://github.com/flyinghead/flycast).<br>

 ## Bandai WonderSwan